mattwilliams85/wikipages_assessment/README.md

 Wikipage (HyperDate)
 ==============

-By Matthew Williams 08/23/14
+By Matthew Williams 08/30/14
 --------------

 **About:**

 This project is for the Ruby on Rails (mininimal magic) Assessment at Epicodus.

-This project uses the seven restful states to simulate basic profile management on a dating website..
+This project uses the seven restful states to simulate basic profile management on a dating website.

 **How to Use:**